ssrwpo/ssrwpo.github.io/pages/ssr/meteor-collections/index.md

 The subscribe / unsubscribe based synchronization helper will create a function that:

-* pulls all the changes from the last render into the corresponding Redux store
+* pulls all the changes from the the time the page was rendered on the server into the corresponding Redux store.
 * observes the Meteor publication and update the Redux Store every time there's a change.

 Your component will therefore update when the store changes.